LemonLDAPNG/lemonldap-ng-docker/README.md

 * `SSODOMAIN`: change the default `example.com` domain with something else
 * `LOGLEVEL`: Set LLNG verbosity (for `docker logs`).
 Possible values: `error`, `warn`, `notice`, `info`, `debug`
+* `FASTCGI_LISTEN_PORT`: Listen on a port instead of using a UNIX socket.
+If you use this variable, you will probably want to map this port on your host.

 Example:

     docker run -d -e SSODOMAIN=test.local -e LOGLEVEL=debug -p 80:80 yourname/lemonldap-ng:version

+Or

+    docker run -d  -e SSODOMAIN=test.local -e LOGLEVEL=debug -e FASTCGI_LISTEN_PORT=9000 -p 80:80 -p 9000:9000 yourname/lemonldap-ng:version

 Don't forget to modify your `/etc/hosts` accordingly